-The Corgi Beagle Mix is a cutie, and with his unique look and endearing temperament, it’s no wonder so many dog lovers are curious about him!
+The Corgi Beagle mix, also known as a Beagi, is a cutie.
+With his unique look and endearing temperament, it’s no wonder so many dog lovers are curious about him!

 But what is this mix like as a family pet, and would he make the right addition to your household?